 Jeff is the founder of Jeff Lefko Books, which combines a career in healthcare management and a passion for writing engaging and thoughtful children’s stories.
 The publishing imprint focuses on the development of children’s stories that serve as vehicles for jumpstarting healthcare initiatives and delivering valuable public health information for children and/or their parents and providers.
 As such, Jeff is a Founding Member and Vice President of the Books for Healing Partnership, Inc. a nonprofit devoted to creating patient education materials in the form of a children's story.

-Dr. Susan McCune is the Director of the Office of Pediatric Therapeutics at FDA.
 She completed her undergraduate degree at Harvard, her MD at GWU, and training at Children's National Medical Center (CNMC).
 She is Board Certified in Pediatrics and Neonatal/Perinatal Medicine, and practiced academic medicine at Johns Hopkins and CNMC with research at NICHD prior to joining the FDA.

 We don't spam people.
 We give them useful information. :-)